tx

 Count unacknowledged messages on a channel.

-tx outbox pending <channel> [options]
+tx msg pending <channel> [options]

 Options